-Symbols - Celebrating Independence - July 4th 1st at the White House
+Celebrating July 4th for the 1st Time at the White House with President Thomas Jefferson

 The White House Historical Association tells us that although John Adams was the first president to occupy the executive mansion, it was Thomas Jefferson who established the traditions of a July 4th celebration at the White House or President’s House as it was called in his time.
 Jefferson opened the house and greeted the people along with diplomats, civil and military officers, and Cherokee chiefs in the center of the oval saloon under Gilbert Stuart’s famous portrait of George Washington.
 Jefferson also added music to the celebration.
 The Marine Band, already "The President’s Own," played in the Entrance Hall performing "The President’s March" and other "patriotic airs."

 The north grounds of the President’s Park—the "common"—came alive at daybreak with the raising of tents and booths, soon followed by crowds of people.
 A festival took place just for the day.
 Food and drink and cottage goods of all types were sold.
 There were horse races and cockfights and parades of the Washington Militia and other military companies.
 A bare headed Jefferson with his "grey locks waving in the air" watched from the steps of the White House.
 Then he invited everyone in to partake of his hospitality and his thanksgiving for the preservation of independence.